 - Sales occurring across borders and overseas in an increasingly global marketplace.

-- Focus on data accumulation, high-quality data integration, and unified analytics for improved products and marketing strategies.
+- Focus on high-quality data integration and unified analytics for improved products and marketing strategies.

 - Use of AI tools both to provide personalized product recommendations and chatbot assistance to offer a great customer experience